jordidot/Proyecto-C-Wiki/README.md

 # LOCATION OF FILE .XML

 Add your XML generated with Visual Studio into the folder and change name for "summary.xml".

-How to activate auto generate xml file here https://learn.microsoft.com/en-us/visualstudio/ide/reference/generate-xml-documentation-comments?view=vs-2022
+How to activate auto generate xml file here:

+https://learn.microsoft.com/en-us/visualstudio/ide/reference/generate-xml-documentation-comments?view=vs-2022

 # CONFIGURATION WIKI